railsjazz/rails_live_reload/README.md

 ## Usage

-Just add gem to the Gemfile (in development environment).
+Just add this gem to the Gemfile (in development environment) and start the `rails s`.

 ## Installation